-Originally posted at the Kern Entrepreneurial Engineering Network (KEEN) blog on August 28, 2015.
+Originally posted on the Kern Entrepreneurial Engineering Network (KEEN) blog on August 28, 2015.
 This has since been removed.

 For most the term “entrepreneurship” is associated with starting a business and much of our efforts are focused on venture-backed, high growth firms.
 Yet very few businesses actually start this way and some have begun to express growing concerns over programs that are focused primarily on “high-tech, fast-growth companies, pushing students toward competitions and ventures prematurely or inappropriately.”